isaacbernat/presentations/optimise/notes.md

         ...
         if y > xxN:  # N -> z

+- Profilers interlude:
+    Previous speedup was... modest (<1%).
+Time measurement doesn't need to be a black box.
+Let's profile the code to see what to optimise next (maybe introduce Amdah'ls law here?
+And gustafson-barsis instead of a longer theoretical intro?). (talk about statistical vs deterministic profilers?)

-- v10 Memoisation (without r, no typo here).
+- v11 Memoisation (without r, no typo here).
 Storing the result of calculations that are going to be needed again (soon and/or often).
 Useful for expensive function calls: before) def process(N):
             ...
                     if gcd(x, y) != 1:
                         continue
     after)
         @lru_cache(maxsize=None)
         def GCD(x, y):